Access tiers for blob data

 Data must remain in the archive tier for at least 180 days or be subject to an early deletion charge.
 For example, if a blob is moved to the archive tier and then deleted or moved to the hot tier after 45 days, you'll be charged an early deletion fee equivalent to 135 (180 minus 45) days of storing that blob in the archive tier.

 While a blob is in the archive tier, it can't be read or modified.
-To read or download a blob in the archive tier, you must first rehydrate it to an online tier, either hot or cool.
+To read or download a blob in the archive tier, you must first rehydrate it to an online tier, either hot, cool, or cold.
 Data in the archive tier can take up to 15 hours to rehydrate, depending on the priority you specify for the rehydration operation.
 For more information about blob rehydration, see Overview of blob rehydration from the archive tier.

 An archived blob's metadata remains available for read access, so that you can list the blob and its properties, metadata, and index tags.
 Metadata for a blob in the archive tier is read-only, while blob index tags can be read or written.
 Storage costs for metadata of archived blobs will be charged on Cool tier rates.
 Snapshots aren't supported for archived blobs.